theopmw/recipe-box/README.md

 ### Developer goals

-* Create a easy to use, online cookbook where users can utilise CRUD (Create, Read, Update, Delete) functionality to  post, view, edit and delete recipies
+* Create a easy to use, online cookbook where users can utilise CRUD (Create, Read, Update, Delete) functionality to post, view, edit and delete recipes
 * Allow only the owner of the recipe or an admin/superuser the ability to edit or delete a recipe.
 * Provide users with the ability to search recipes by name, ingredient or tag.
 * Further develop understanding of Python, Flask, Jinja & MongoDB (non-relational database).